 The City of Escondido’s public housing needs are addressed by the Housing Authority.
 The City supports the County in their efforts to address the needs of low-income households in Escondido.
 City staff educates community members of the program and helps them apply for benefits by directing them to the County’s webpage.
 One Housing & Neighborhood staff person attended a Housing Quality Standards (HCV) training and has become certified.
 Having this knowledge of the program and housing requirements will better support the residents of Escondido.

 Housing subsidies and ongoing rental assistance programs like Housing Choice Vouchers are critical to provide housing stability and wellness for extremely low and low-income households.
 The need is high, and waitlists are long.
 As a result, many applicants are unable to access this important resource.
-The City of Escondido currently offers a shallow subsidy program to 64 householdss who are severely rent burdened who are living in mobile homes and apartments.
+The City of Escondido currently offers a shallow subsidy program to 64 households who are severely rent burdened who are living in mobile homes and apartments.
 The subsidy is currently $500 per month and is funded through the HOME funds.

 Actions planned during the next year to address the needs to public housing